 1. The Poor State Of Shipping Data Analytics Compared To Other Supply Chain Data – 4 Unique Challenges.

-In today’s fast-paced logistics industry, shipping data analytics and the adoption of new data-centric technologies face massive hurdles.
-The reason: poor shipping data.
+In today’s fast-paced logistics industry, supply chains face massive hurdles leveraging data analytics and adopting new data-intensive technologies such as AI.
+The reason: shipping data chaos.
 At its core, shipping data encompasses a diverse range of systems, various data formats, and numerous communication protocols within supply chains.
 Complicating matters further, this data is often fragmented, duplicated, and riddled with inaccuracies.
-Below are the 4 major challenges with shipping data that limit supply chains from effectively using shipping analytics and leveraging data-centric technologies.
+To sum it up, below are the 4 major challenges with shipping data that causes havoc and stifles iniative across the supply chain.

 - Supply Chain Organizations Are Disjointed Because Of Restricted Shipping Visibility.